ArtiomSu/QMK-Raw-HID-Router/README.md

 Then using [chocolatey](https://chocolatey.org/install) install `choco install mingw` (this is to get gcc on windows)

 Make sure your pid and vid is completely different between your devices otherwise windows will ignore one of them.

+Windows binary can be found in the github releases as it takes alot of files to compile it unlike the other two OS's.
+If the binary doesn't work, you are probably missing some shared libraries so you will just have to compile it.

 ### Compiling on Windows